jimhigson/oboe.js-website/content/examples.md

 Reacting before we get the whole object
 ---------------------------------------

-As well as `node` events, you can listen on `path` events to receive notification when paths are found, even if we don't yet know what will be found there.
+As well as `node` events, you can listen on `path` events which fire when locations in the JSON are found, before we know what will be found there.
-In the example below we eagerly create elements before we have their content so that the page updates as soon as possible.
+Here we eagerly create elements before we have their content so that the page updates as soon as possible:

 ``` js
 var currentPersonElement;